RaymondFriend/LISA/README.md

 To change the image processed, replace the variable `IMAGE_SET` (defined on line 21 of `index.html`) with the directory to the image of your choice.
 Some more examples of images able to be processed are included in the images directory.

 `Hilbert_Stepper.js`, while not accessed directly in the demo, was used to generate large sequences of coordinates along a N-th order Hilbert curve.

+*Project by: Jacob Weisgal, Kevin Rasmussen, and Raymond Friend.
+April 10, 2016.*